noponies/Turret-Road/documentation/project-overview.md

-# Tracer
+# Turret Road
-Tracer started as a conversation with my 4 year old son regarding the cyclical nature of life and how our heavier atoms were/are created in the supernova deaths of giant stars.
+Turret Road started as a conversation with my 4 year old son regarding the cyclical nature of life and how our heavier atoms were/are created in the supernova deaths of giant stars.

 Conversations such as this remind me of a passage in Gattaca where Vincent, who finally has attained his dream of reaching the stars realises that he now has much to leave behind.